AIT Operational Policy Manual

 • Alberta relies on the apprenticeship authority in the other jurisdiction to monitor on-the-job training and is therefore unable to provide support to apprentices who encounter problems while working in another jurisdiction.

-• To gain an Alberta apprenticeship credential, apprentices must meet the minimum term of instruction for their apprenticeship education program established in the apprenticeship education program requirements.
+• To gain an Alberta apprenticeship credential, apprentices must meet the minimum term of instruction for their apprenticeship education program established in the apprenticeship education program requirements, including at least one Alberta examination.

 Glossary